Here at St. Stephen’s we get a lot of questions from visitors, both Anglicans, and non-Anglicans. Here are some FAQs and some responses.

 Why do you Genuflect?

 Normally at most Anglican Parishes the Faithful will normally nod or bow towards the Altar.
-However, as St. Stephen’s is operates within the Anglo-Catholic Tradition we tend to Genuflect.
+However, as St. Stephen’s operates within the Anglo-Catholic Tradition we tend to Genuflect.
 Genuflection is an action which involves “touching a knee briefly to the floor while holding the upper body upright, and then returning to a standing position.”

 We do not require that anyone, Parishioners or visits, Genuflect or Bow towards the Altar.